Survey: On the Landscape of Graph Databases: Graph Databases

-In this section, we list and describe different graph databases, which we group according to their type of supported graph model (e.g., property graph model, \texttt{RDF}, hybrid).
-Upon this list, we observe their graph query languages.
+We address the graph query languages of the graph databases.
 They either implement their own custom language (neglecting interoperability even though there may be automatic converters developed by third parties), or adhere to those that have been widely used and adopted by many projects (e.g., \gqlCypher, \gqlGremlin, \gqlSPARQL).
 The list includes open-source and commercial products, as well as database systems implemented to explore novel techniques as part of research activities.

 For further information on the evolution of graph databases, we point the reader to contributions~\citep{angles2008survey,Pokorny2015}, which cover, among other aspects, data models and query languages.